jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Estate or interest acquired upon completion of land development or subdivision (5) Despite subsection (2), an amount that a person derives from disposing of an estate or interest in residential land, acquired as the result of the completion of a land development or subdivision, is income if the bright-line date for the estate or interest is within 5 years of the date of the person entering into the agreement (the bright-line acquisition date) under which they acquired the estate or interest upon the completion of the land development or subdivision.
 Joint tenancy converted to tenancy in common
-(5B) Despite subsection (2), for residential land transferred in the case and to the extent to which the residential land is held as a tenant in common in a share equal to all joint owners, acquired subsequent to, and to the extent to which it was previously being held as a joint tenant nominally in the same share equal to the same joint owners, an amount that a person derives from disposing of the residential land is income of the person if the bright-line disposal date for the residential land is within 5 years of the date (the bright-line acquisition date) that the joint tenancy was acquired.
+(5B) Despite subsection (2), for residential land transferred in the case and to the extent to which the residential land is held as a tenant in common in a share equal to all joint owners, converted subsequent to, and to the extent to which it was previously being held as a joint tenant nominally in the same share equal to the same joint owners, an amount that a person derives from disposing of the residential land is income of the person if the bright-line disposal date for the residential land is within 5 years of the date (the bright-line acquisition date) that was the person’s bright-line acquisition date for the land prior to the conversion.
 Tenancy in common converted to joint tenancy
-(5C) Despite subsection (2), for residential land transferred in the case and to the extent to which the residential land is held as a joint tenant nominally in a share equal to all joint owners, acquired subsequent to, and to the extent to which it was previously being held as a tenant in common in the same share equal to the same joint owners, an amount that a person derives from disposing of the residential land is income of the person if the bright-line disposal date for the residential land is within 5 years of the date (the bright-line acquisition date) that the tenancy in common was acquired.
+(5C) Despite subsection (2), for residential land transferred in the case and to the extent to which the residential land is held as a joint tenant nominally in a share equal to all joint owners, converted subsequent to, and to the extent to which it was previously being held as a tenant in common in the same share equal to the same joint owners, an amount that a person derives from disposing of the residential land is income of the person if the bright-line disposal date for the residential land is within 5 years of the date (the bright-line acquisition date) that was the person’s bright-line acquisition date for the land prior to the conversion.
-Dividing from and merging with pre-existing land
+Land-owning person
-(5D) To the extent to which land (land A) is either transferred by a person and, before transfer from them, was part of other land (pre-existing land) that a person owned, or is transferred to a person and, after transfer to them, merges with other land (also pre-existing land) that the person owns, an instrument of transfer for the transfer is treated as not being for the pre-existing land.
+(5D) In the case and to the extent to which a person who owns land (pre-existing land) has more land transferred to them (the transfer land) or transfers part of their pre-existing land (also, the transfer land), the instrument of transfer for the transfer land is for the transfer land only and is treated as not being for the pre-existing land, for the purposes of the definition of bright-line acquisition date.
 Beginning of 5-year period for transfers by registration if trustees change (6) If the person referred to in subsection (2)﻿(a) or (3)﻿(a) is a trustee of a trust who has been transferred the land or undivided land from a trustee of the trust, the date on which the instrument was registered is treated as occurring on,—
   (a) for subsection (2)﻿(a),—